How Depreciating Assets Can Affect Your Business Taxes

 - Accelerated Depreciation: The bulk of depreciation takes place in earlier years and the deductions in later years are much smaller if you elect accelerated depreciation.
 This might be a good option if a business is experiencing a banner year and needs as much in the way of deductions in the current year as possible.

 - A Section 179 expense deduction allows businesses to take a deduction for the entire value of the property or asset in the first year.
-The deduction is capped at $1,020,000 as of 2019, but you must deduct from this amount the cost of Section 179 property that exceeds $2,550,000 if it was placed in service in that year.
+The deduction is capped at $1,020,000 as of the 2019 tax year—the return you'll file in 2020.
+You must deduct from this amount a percentage of the cost of Section 179 property that exceeds $2,550,000 if it was placed in service in that year.
+This is referred to as the "phase-out threshold."
 The Tax Cuts and Jobs Act (TCJA) effectively doubled this limit from what it was in 2017, and it provides that it be adjusted periodically for inflation.

 The business can carry the balance of the value over to later tax years if the deduction is greater than the income of the business.